 The Speer Writing Center has been a fixture on Ouachita Baptist University's campus since the 1990s.
 In the fall of 2014, it moved from the corner basement of Lile Hall to its current location, Evans Student Center across from Chick-fil-A. Our door is wrapped with our name, and we have a green "Writing Center" nameplate above the door.
-When we’re open, we place a large sign with our hours on an easel outside the door.
+When we’re open, we place a chalkboard with our hours outside the door.
 You can’t miss us!

 All of our sessions are 30 minutes.
 We offer two types of appointments: in-person in the physical space in Evans Student Center and online synchronous.

 Our philosophy: we aim to make better writers, not simply better pieces of writing!

 Read more about the services we offer to Ouachita students looking to improve their